 A common question we get is how should I remove a red wine stain?
 By understanding that red wine contains tannins and different acids will aid in the removal of these stains.
-Tannin is a natural occurring vegetable dye found in many plants, especially grape skins and, it is these different food acids that have the potential to affect the color in a carpet or upholstery.
+Tannin is a naturally occurring vegetable dye found in many plants, especially grape skins and, it is these different food acids that have the potential to affect the color of a carpet or upholstery.
 Acids are very important structural components of wine.
 If a wine is too low in acid, it tastes flat and dull.
 If a wine is too high in acid, it tastes too tart and sour.
 Every wine is different and has a different level of acid.
 This level of acid is measured by a scale known as a ph level.
-The lower the ph, the stronger the acid and the stronger the acid, the quicker it will have an effect on what it comes in contact with.
+The lower the ph, the stronger the acid, and the stronger the acid, the quicker it will affect what it comes in contact with.
 Most red wines have a ph range between 3 and 4.
 Instead of trying to determine what the ph level of the wine is, that just spilled, it’s better just to take immediate action.

 Pouring white wine on it is also not a good idea.
 With many carpets today, the color is set with an acid solution dye process.
 Before we add dye to a rug, typically the fibers are prepped with an acid that has a low ph rating near 1 ½.
 This is a very strong acid and will allow instant bonding of the dye to the fibers.
 White wine usually has a lower ph level than red wine.
 This means the acid in the white wine would be stronger and could cause a faster dye reaction with the red wine and the fibers thus setting the red color.

-The correct process would to just use paper towels to blot up as much as possible.
+The correct process would be to just use paper towels to blot up as much as possible.
 Next, take a clean white cotton cloth, such as a man’s tee shirt.
 Wet it with warm water to the point of being drippy wet.
 Blot the red wine stain with this, then blot again with paper towels.
 This is to try to dilute any wine remaining on the fibers.
 Next, apply club soda to the stain.
-I suggest using a fresh bottle of club soda, put a sprayer into the bottle and spray the stain.
-Any small drops or wine on the side of upholstery can be sprayed lightly while heaver splashes on the carpeting can be sprayed much more to ensure coming in contact with all the wine spilled and as deeply as it has penetrated.
+I suggest using a fresh bottle of club soda, put a sprayer into the bottle, and spray the stain.
+Any small drops of wine on the side of upholstery can be sprayed lightly while heaver splashes on the carpeting can be sprayed much more to ensure coming in contact with all the wine spilled and as deeply as it has penetrated.

 This is all you can and should do.
 At this point, time is no longer an urgency.
-The remaining stain will now have the greatest chance of complete removal with a professional carpet and upholstery cleaning technician who is knowledgeable in chemistry and has the experience in dealing with these types of stains.
+The remaining stain will now have the greatest chance of complete removal with a professional carpet and upholstery cleaning technician who is knowledgeable in chemistry and has experience in dealing with these types of stains.